RECAPEM

 • T1DM patients have poor pancreatic reserve

-• T2DM patients have residual pancreatic reserve
+• T2DM patients have a residual pancreatic reserve

 • Severity of precipitating factors (whether there’s one or multiple of the following parameters)

-• States of increased insulin demand: In the presence of a catecholaminergic state, there’s more insulin demand to get back the metabolic profile to euglycemic state.
+• States of increased insulin demand: In the presence of a catecholaminergic state, there’s more insulin demand to get back the metabolic profile to the euglycemic state.
 It is worth mentioning here that some stressors are strong e.g. urosepsis whereas other stressors are relatively weak such as UTI.

 • Decreased pancreatic beta cell insulin secretion (i.e. pancreatic exhaustion): This happens following days-to-weeks of poor glycemic control during which pancreatic beta cells are overwhelmed with insulin hypersecretion and finally become exhausted and insulin secretion drops.